ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 **It is their time!**

 As leaders we are generally a bit (*cough*) outspoken.
 We get excited, we want to share, we want to motivate someone with our eloquent points of wisdom and insight.
 Avoid this.
-Instead, ask questions.
+Instead, [ask questions](https://blog.knowyourcompany.com/the-9-questions-that-uncover-the-most-surprising-insights-from-employees-364a63a01286).
 Listen.
 Take notes.
 Take the time - and put in the effort - to learn more about the person you are working with and supporting.

-A fews weeks ago, I was speaking with a colleague who told me that his team recently hired a new lead as the previous lead was promoted.
-I asked him how it was going and if they were having 1-1s.
-He said yes, but that his manager did **all** of the talking.
-Each time he (the manager) came into the meeting almost ready to prove that he belonged, that he should be the tech lead, that he was smart enough to lead the team.
-He never asked questions or worked to build a rapport.
-It caused my colleague to lose interest in the meetings, essentially shutting down as he did not feel supported or listened to.
-Even when raised, the manager did not change his behavior.

-You are a caring, open, good-hearted manager.
-Don't be this guy.

 ## Don't cancel and avoid rescheduling
 1-1 meetings are important.
 Rescheduling meetings as a manager can be frustrating to your direct report as it impacts their day and can also impact morale and motivation.